 We’ve discussed cheap drones, the ones that you can afford to crash, but we’re taking a different perspective here today, these are the drones, regardless price, that are the best drones for beginners.

 Before we dive into our list of drones, let’s talk about your pre-flight procedures, as a well planned flight is often a safe and error free flight.

 First up, know your local laws.
 In the United States all drones over 0.55lbs will need to be registered with the FAA before you fly.
 You will also have to follow a strict set of guidelines that ensure the safety of others.
-Update: FAA registration has been suspended.
+Update early 2017: FAA registration has been suspended.
+Update December 2017 (current): You have to register your drone before you fly!
 Check out the following:

 Next up, basic safety and flight procedures.
 We preach time and again flying safely and legally in your area.
 Safety is easy with a few smart decisions.
 From there, ensuring your drone comes back in one piece is another topic.
 We have decent first flight procedures and a things not to do in the following links:

 More than anything else, have some fun out there.
 Quadcopters and other small drones are so much fun to fly, offer an amazing camera experience and are easy to operate safely if you take your time.

 Hubsan X4 H111

 If you desire to start your piloting career indoors, or just want to test the waters with as small of a drone as possible, the Hubsan X4 H111 is a solid offering.
 There are quite a few nano drones on the market, most all offering up a similar experience, this Hubsan unit is the one on my desk.